Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-01.md

 ## Objectives

-In this Lab you learn how to use AppDynamics to ....................
+In this Lab you learn how AppDynamics Server Visibility Monitoring provides extended hardware metrics and how Service Availability Monitoring enables you to quickly see underlying infrastructure issues impacting your application performance.
+This means you can rapidly troubleshoot hardware performance problems that are impacting your applications.

 ## Prerequisites

 You should already have access to the virtual machines for the lab.
-If do not already have access to the VMs for the lab, follow the instructions [here](../appd-sandbox-setup-101/lab-exercise-01.md).
+If do not already have access to the VMs for the lab, follow the instructions [here](../101-00-appd-vm-setup/lab-exercise-01.md).

 - You will need to use the same two virtual machines you used in the [Java Application Monitoring 101 Lab](../101-01-appd-apm-java/lab-exercise-01.md)